Cyperus prolixus

 Cyperus prolixus is a species of sedge that is native to southern parts of North America, Central America and tropical parts of South America.
 It is a perennial plant that grows up to 2 m tall.
 The leaves are long and narrow, and the flowers are small and white.
 Cyperus prolixus is found in a variety of habitats, including wetlands, meadows, and roadsides.
 It is a common plant and is not considered to be threatened or endangered.

 The species was first formally described by the botanist Carl Sigismund Kunth in 1816.

 Description

 Cyperus prolixus is a perennial plant with a stout, erect rhizome.
 The culms are erect, trigonous, and 50-300 cm tall.
 The leaves are basal, V-shaped, and 40-130 cm long.
 The inflorescence is a compound umbel with 9–12 rays, each ray up to 22 cm long.
 The spikelets are linear, 7–12 mm long, and contain 6–20 flowers.

 Ecology

-Cyperus prot is a pioneer species that often colonizes disturbed areas.
+Cyperus prolixus is a pioneer species that often colonizes disturbed areas.
 The plant is pollinated by insects and the seeds are dispersed by wind.
 Cyperus prolixus is a food source for a variety of animals, including waterfowl, rodents, and insects.